Girl Groups (RuPaul's Drag Race season 16)

-"Girl Groups" is the fifth episode of the sixteenth season of RuPaul's Drag Race.
+"Girl Groups" is the fifth episode of the sixteenth season of the American television series RuPaul's Drag Race.
+It originally aired on February 2, 2024.
+The episode's main challenge tasks the contestants with writing and performing original verses for songs by RuPaul.
 The members of the Swedish synth-pop duo Icona Pop are guest judges.

-Amanda Tori Meating is eliminated from the competition, after placing in the bottom two and losing a lip-sync against Q.
+Geneva Karr, Megami, Mhi'ya Iman Le'Paige, and Nymphia Wind win the main challenge.
+Amanda Tori Meating is eliminated from the competition, after placing in the bottom and losing a lip-sync against Q to "Emergency" (2015) by Icona Pop.